luna-asksage/website-monitor/README.md

 - ✅ Creates GitHub Issues with detailed change summaries
 - ✅ Fully autonomous via GitHub Actions
 - ✅ Searchable history of all detected changes
-- ✅ Zero external dependencies or credentials needed
+- ✅ Uses AskSage api (only credential/token needed)
 - ✅ Free forever on GitHub's infrastructure

 ## How It Works

-1. GitHub Actions runs daily at 9 AM UTC
+1. GitHub Actions runs daily at 2 PM UTC
 2. Fetches current content from each website
 3. Compares with previous snapshot
 4. If changed, LLM analyzes for product/API relevance